nicholascarey/respfun/README.md

 ### Future functionality

-In due course I’ll add a few more functions I find useful in working with respirometry and metabolic data.
+In due course I’ll add a few more functions I find useful in working with respirometry and metabolic rate data.

 ### Full respirometry analyses